Sri Lanka stops president's brother from flying out as anger surges | Politics

 Sri Lanka's sovereign dollar bonds extended recent declines on Tuesday to touch fresh record lows.
 The 2025 bond suffered the biggest losses, down as much as 1.125 cents with bonds trading between 25-27 cents on the dollar, Tradeweb data showed.
 Protesters have vowed to stay put in the official residences of the president and the prime minister until they quit.
 Prime Minister Ranil Wickremesinghe did not move into his official residence, Temple Trees, after taking office in May, and was away when protesters set fire to his private home in Colombo on Saturday.

 On Tuesday, seven people were hospitalized after a fight between two groups of protesters at Temple Trees, police spokesman Nalin Thalduwa told Reuters.
 It was not immediately clear what led to the fight.
-Sri Lanka's parliament will elect a new president on July 20, paving the way for an all-party government.
+A witness, who declined to be named, described it as a small incident.

+The mood was festive at the airy colonial-era building, once one of the country's most protected with armed guards and watchtowers.
+On Tuesday, several hundred people walked through its stately rooms while a young man in a baseball cap played a grand piano by a large porch, onlookers clapping along.
+Families with young children picnicked on the lawns, and a vendor walked through, selling lottery tickets.

+At one guard box, two paramilitary soldiers with assault rifles stood by as sightseers streamed out of a waiting room after taking photographs of themselves sitting on the carved high-backed chairs.
+"Freedom!" said Mallawaara Arachchi, a 73-year-old retired engineer touring the building.
+"What we expected we have gained.
+We will be the best country in the world in the near future."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)